‘The longest relationship you will have is with yourself.’

 Free Self-worth Journaling

-Sign up to my mailing list here to get a10 day self-worth journaling course for free.
-You will also get a gratitude guide and two meditations.
+Sign up to my mailing list here to get a10 day self-worth journaling course for free (amongst other wellness resources).

 Remember: there are no rules.
 There is no right way.
 Write what comes to you.
 Write what feels right for you.
 Lean into the uncomfortableness.
 Be weird.
 Be happy.
 Be sad.
 Be angry.
 Be rude.
 Be whatever you want.
 Be whoever you want.
 Just write.